ccallawa/alyvix_doc/install/installation.rst

 Installation
 ************

-This section will show you how to install Alyvix, including its dependencies.
+This section will show you how to install Python and Alyvix.